-As the end of the school year approaches, I notice that the usual stories are listed in the various gay press newspapers and magazines.
-Gay / Lesbian students forced out of school or at the very least barred from enjoying the extra-curricular activities offered to the student body.
+As the college year comes to an end, I notice that the usual stories are listed in the different gay journals and magazines.
+Gay / Lesbian learners compelled out of college or at least prevented the student’s body from enjoying the extra-curricular activities.

-When interviewed many school officials deny knowledge of any problems at their schools.
-They acknowledge their student body consists of at least some homosexual students, but they allege they are not harassed or treated any differently from any other student.
+Many school authorities deny understanding of any issues at their schools when interviewed.
+They recognize that their student body is made up of at least a few homosexual learners, but they claim that they are not harassed or treated differently from any other student.

-Sadly, the gay / lesbian / bisexual students have very different stories to tell.
-Most report harassment from other students — verbal and physical.
-Almost all report that they were advised by teachers to keep their sexuality secret.
-I am sure that the teachers have the best of intentions, but the underlying message remains — this is a shameful secret.
-And for those students who do not heed the warnings of teachers?
-Well, they are on their own for no one in authority will get involved.
-And in fact, they will all turn a deaf ear to the harassment happening around them.
-After all, the student was obviously asking for it, wasn’t she?
+Unfortunately, there are very distinct tales for gay / lesbian / bisexual learners to say.
+Most report other students ‘ bullying— verbal and physical.
+Nearly all report being recommended to maintain their sexuality confidential by educators.
+I’m sure the professors have the best intentions, but the fundamental message is still there— this is a shameful secret.
+And for those students who don’t listen to teachers ‘ warnings?
+Well, they’re on their own because no one is going to get involved in the power.
+And they’re all actually going to turn a deaf ear to the harassment around them.
+After all, obviously the student was asking for it, isn’t it?

-I must admit, there have been some very creative answers to this question.
+I have to acknowledge that some very creative responses have been given to this issue.

-Some schools with arrange a district-wide prom event for GLBT students only.
-There is obviously something to be said for this idea, as it would eliminate a lot of the fear and stress these students may face were they to attend the regularly scheduled prom.
-However, as we have often seen, different is rarely equal and though I have not heard any reports of how these proms pan out, my only hope is that they are worthwhile events.
+Some colleges only arrange for GLBT learners to organize a district-wide prom event.
+Obviously there is something to say about this concept, as it would eliminate a lot of fear and stress these learners might face if they were to attend the frequently planned prom.
+However, as we’ve seen many times, different is rarely equal and although I haven’t heard any reports about how these proms pan out, my only hope is that they’re worthwhile occurrences.

-This year there is a new twist to the senior class prom, that I doubt anyone could have foreseen.
+There’s a fresh twist to the senior class prom this year, which I doubt anyone might have anticipated.

-I suspect all of the hoopla will be over in a week or two, and hopefully everyone will take a little something from this experience.
-Maybe this will be the catalyst for this town to address its own homophobia— or at least begin the journey.
+I suspect that in a week or two the entire hoopla will be over, and hopefully everyone will take something from this experience.
+Perhaps this is going to be the catalyst for this city to tackle its own homophobia— or at least start the voyage.

-In reading the details of this story in the various newspapers and magazines, I am struck by a question that I thought I might share— why are heterosexual teens still children but homosexual teens are not?
+In reading the information of this tale in the different journals and magazines, I am hit by a question I believed I could share— why are heterosexual adolescents still kids but not homosexual adolescents?